fastcatch/i18n-verify/README.markdown

 Installation
 ============

-You normally would want to install this gem as stand-alons (i.e. not throu environment.rb / Gemfile) because it is not to be called from the application but as a command line utility.

-Install it by:

-    gem install i18n-verify
+To use the utils in Rails 2.x, add to your `environment.rb`:

+    config.gem "i18n-verify"

-If you do want to include it in your environment.rb or Gemfile just insert the standard line (perhaps in the :development group in Gemfile; and don't forget to run `bundle install`.
+If using Rails 3.x, add to your Gemfile (perhaps in the :development group)

+    gem "i18n-verify"

+and run 'bundle install'.

 Usage
 =====